-The Steering Committee provided input on possible performance measures, including the total savings in the amount of water pumped, total savings in amount of water consumptively used, program cost per acre-foot of water conserved, availability of funding/financing, and the level of participation in rebate programs, educational events, and other conservation programs.
-The group opinion is mixed about raising water rates, but there was general support for seeking funding for implementation of the conservation plan.
+The Steering Committee provided input on possible performance measures, including the

+- Total savings in the amount of water pumped - Total savings in amount of water consumptively used - Program cost per acre-foot of water conserved - Availability of funding/financing - The level of participation in rebate programs, educational events, and other conservation programs

+The group opinion was mixed about raising water rates, but there was general support for seeking funding for implementation of the conservation plan.

-A summary of the water conservation options discussed in Sections 6.1 through 6.5 in relation to the water savings, cost, and public acceptance performance measures, is included in Table 17.
+The water conservation options discussed in Sections 6.1 through 6.5 were evaluated by the consultants, with input from the Town and stakeholder group, in relation to the water savings, cost, and public acceptance of the performance measures.
+The evaluation results are summarized in Table 17.